How to check and challenge your rateable value

 After you submit a check

 The VOA will review the details you send them and in most cases they’ll have enough information to review your check.
 However, in some cases they may need to contact you.
 If so, they will contact the person that submitted the check.
 If necessary, they’ll amend the rating list and provide you with written notification of the alteration.
-If you have submitted a check and are suffering from financial hardship, you should tell the VOA as it may affect how they deal with your check.

 It’s important to understand that suggesting changes to the details could lead to a change in the rateable value.
 This could be a reduction, or an increase, or it could remain the same.